Everything you need to know about fee remission at UNSW

 Withdrawal after the census date

 Commonwealth Government Legislation (The Higher Education Support Act 2003) stipulates that in special circumstances you may apply for remission of HELP debt, FEE-HELP, HECS-HELP, student contribution amounts and tuition fees if you withdraw from a course after the relevant census date.
-There can be no refund of the Student Services and Amenities Fee (SSAF).
+There can be no refund of the Student Services and Amenities Fee (SSAF), opens in a new window.

 Thank you for your patience